 When something as important as determining your child’s custody is at stake, you cannot afford to take any chances.
-Taylor Law Firm, PLLC, founder Floyd Taylor has seen these cases from the perspective of a judge, a lawyer and as a parent.
-He understands the stakes and has the exceptional legal knowledge and skill to help get you the results you deserve.
-Here are some regularly asked questions and their answers.
+At Taylor Law Firm, PLLC, I understand the stakes.
+I am attorney Kevin Taylor, and I have the legal knowledge and skill needed to help get you the results you deserve.
+Here are some regularly asked questions I get from clients and their answers.

 What is the difference between physical custody and legal custody?

 Basically physical custody mean the child lives with that parent.
 Joint physical custody then means the child spends time with both parents, but this time is not necessarily equal.
 Legal custody means the right to make decisions about the child’s upbringing.
 These issues can include medical treatment, religion and education.

 Is it possible to have joint legal custody but not joint physical custody?

 Yes.
 The child can have a single primary residence with both parents having equal say on the decisions that affect the child’s life and well being.
 Physical custody refers to where the child lives on a day-to-day basis.

 Custody is taken very seriously in Oklahoma.
 If one party is not following through on a custody order a contempt action can be filed to enforce it.
 Once an existing court order is violated there will be an arraignment for contempt.
 If found guilty that party will face a fine, jail time or both.
 For more detailed statute information, click here or contact an attorney to seek a modification.

 What happens if I don’t pay my child support?

 If found guilty of not paying child support a person’s income, bank accounts and other assets can be garnished.
 Depending on the amount, additional penalties such as the loss of licenses and even your passport can apply.